shashi2779/Redux/README.md

             // to get your state variable from redux store , (dispatch function bhi provide karta h)

             const mapStateToProps = (store) => {   // return state-variable as props
-                return store;  // this fun return state...variable as a props in our Ball fun.
+                return store;  // this fun return state...variable as a props in our Ball component.

             }